 Choice of Mixed-Gender or Single-Gender Bunks

-Midbar and Aravah campers enjoy a full schedule of exciting camp activities, including senior archery (with real arrows), video production, sewing, mountain biking, funyaking (safer, inflatable kayaks), paddle boating, and surf biking.
-We add even more fun and excitement to their summer with Chugim (choice periods) three times a week.
+Midbar and Aravah campers enjoy a full schedule of exciting camp activities, including archery, video production, sewing, mountain biking, boating, and surf biking.
+We add even more fun and excitement to their summer with Chugim (elective periods) three times a week.

 One of the highlights of the Midbar and Aravah experience is that at this age, we introduce our summer-long, friendly competition, Maccabiah.
 This Camp Grossman tradition is a fan-favorite!
 Maccabiah brings a range of athletic and non-athletic challenges designed to build self-esteem and encourage cooperation.
 Every camper earns points for their team, creating a sense of camaraderie, sportsmanship, and team spirit.
 Midbar and Aravah campers will enjoy Maccabiah activities twice each week.